Al Weaver: Career

 His theatre credits include Meshak in the Royal National Theatre's 2006-07 production of Helen Edmundson's Coram Boy.

-Weaver plays fledgling Anglican curate Leonard Finch in the TV series Grantchester (since 2014), who assists the Vicar of Grantchester, Sidney Chambers, and later, Will Davenport.
+Weaver plays fledgling Anglican curate Leonard Finch in the TV series Grantchester (2014 to present), who assists the Vicar of Grantchester, Sidney Chambers, and later, Will Davenport.
 He also directed the third episode of season 8.

-Radio credits include Bach: The Great Passion, a 2017 biographical radio play by the English writer James Runcie, where he played Christian Henrici.
-Weaver also presents radio shows at a pub called the Boogaloo based in north London.
-One is called Film And Telly Stuff, which he presents with actor Luke Neal and the other is called The Theme's Of Our Youth, which he presents with actor Jack Whitam.
+Radio credits include Bach: The Great Passion, a 2017 biographical radio play by English writer James Runcie, where he played Christian Henrici.
+Weaver also presents two radio shows at the Boogaloo, a pub based in north London: Film And Telly Stuff, alongside actor Luke Neal, and The Theme's Of Our Youth, with actor Jack Whitam.

-In September 2017, the BBC announced he had joined the cast of the mini-series PRESS.
+In September 2017, the BBC announced he had joined the cast of the mini-series Press.

-Weaver is also known for his role as protagonist Rex in the game Xenoblade Chronicles 2, released in December 2017.
+Weaver is known for his voice role as protagonist Rex in the game Xenoblade Chronicles 2, released in December 2017.
 He reprised the role for the character's appearance in Super Smash Bros.
 Ultimate, as well as the trailer revealing Pyra and Mythra as playable characters.

 In 2019, a fourth series of Grantchester aired, with Weaver reprising his role as Leonard Finch.

-In 2020, Weaver starred in a choose-your-own-adventure style sci-fi thriller video game The Complex as Dr. Rees Wakefield.
+In 2020, Weaver starred as Dr. Rees Wakefield in the choose-your-own-adventure style sci-fi thriller video game The Complex.

+Personal life

+Tessa Peake-Jones, who played Mrs. Maguire (later, Mrs. Chapman) on Grantchester, was Weaver's mentor while he was studying at the Guildhall School of Music and Drama.
+He is a bibliophile and a football fan, supporting Liverpool.